Building Better Schools: The Programme

 In 2008, the Building Better Schools programme began with a brief to design a sustainable, child-centred kindergarten complex that would be a blueprint accepted as a building standard in Ghana and rolled out through the government’s national school-building programme.

-Throughout a six-year partnership with international design and engineering firm Arup, we have developed, evaluated, optimised and replicated a model kindergarten complex that meets the needs of the government’s early-childhood care and development policy, which was enacted in 2007.
-The four schools already completed by the Sabre-Arup partnership have won domestic and international recognition as some of the very best kindergarten schools in Ghana, and have been profiled as exemplar projects at global conferences on quality learning environments, community based construction, and safe school construction.
+Throughout a nine-year partnership with international design and engineering firm Arup, we have developed, evaluated, optimised and replicated a model kindergarten complex that meets the needs of the government’s early-childhood care and development policy, which was enacted in 2007.
+The 12 schools already completed by the Sabre-Arup partnership have won domestic and international recognition as some of the very best kindergarten schools in Ghana, and have been profiled as exemplar projects at global conferences on quality learning environments, community based construction, and safe school construction.

 Building Better Schools: Innovation